Chia-Network/chia-network.github.io/collections/_posts/2021-06-15-common-misconceptions-vol-1.md

 **hpool can conduct a 51% attack**

 No, they're too small for that.
 At the time of writing, [going by blocks won](https://www.chiaexplorer.com/charts/topFarmers), they're currently hovering at around 33% of netspace.
 The numbers on their website disagree, but those likely include netspace reported by dishonest farmers—a problem that is specific to hpool and their custom pool protocol.
-Fake netspace does not win blocks, and in fact, does not even enter the Chia netspace calculation.
+Double-farmed net space does not win blocks, and in fact, does not even enter the Chia netspace calculation.

 ---